hsurfer/rancher-training/slides/Kubernetes/slides/Kubernetes.md

 - DNS: K8s cluster dns to maintain  dns records for services.
 - Web UI: allows users to manage and troubleshoot applications running in the cluster.
 - Container Resource Monitoring: records generic time-series metrics about containers in a central database, and provides a UI for browsing that data.

 ---

-#### Rancher services

-These services would be running if k8s cluster is managed by Rancher:
-- cattle-cluster-agent: Rancher Cluster agent that connect and report cluster status to rancher API.
-- cattle-node-agent: Rancher node agent that connect and report node status to rancher API.

----